First Time Setup

 Several pip installable studies will automatically be added to the list of available studies to run.
 See study list for more details.

-There are several other options - use --help to get a detailed list of commands.
+There are several other options - use --help or action --help to get a detailed list of commands.

 Example usage: building and exporting the core study